sagemath/trac_to_gh/Issue 9048.md

 In the text version of Sage, `var('x');` does not print anything.
 However, in the notebook, it prints `x`, even with the `;` that should prevent output.
 This is quite annoying.
 Is there a reason for that?

+Also, `automatic_names` does not work in the terminal version.

 Issue created by migration from https://trac.sagemath.org/ticket/9048